How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 Security lighting: Illuminating a large area will help to discourage trespassers.
 Sensors or timers will be effective once you determine where there are “risk zones” in your yard.
 Select areas that would benefit by being lit up for safety reasons, such as steps, around the pool, dark zones, and other areas where guests may be in danger of tripping.

-Consider the Effect of Your Landscape Lighting in Oakville
+Consider the Effect of Your Landscape Lighting

 Rather than simply considering what the fixture looks like, you should be thinking about what desired effect you are trying to achieve.
 Common techniques are grazing, silhouetting, spotlighting, moonlight effect, and cross lighting.